 See Appendix G.1.5 for examples related to this service.

-7.1.1.2Profile content upload
+7.1.1.2Profile management

 When creating or updating a person, some content (e.g. profile picture) may need to be uploaded.
 This can be easily provided in two steps as follows.
 At step one, content is uploaded by means out of scope of this specification that provides back a reference to the newly uploaded content as URI.
 At step two, a Person object is subsequently published on the People Service containing the URI referencing the content already uploaded.

 As such, the method of content upload defined in section 7.1.3 SHALL be supported by MSN Clients and MSN Servers over the People Service.
 This method allows uploading one or more content contextually to the creation or update of a profile or relationship information.

+In order to control the different privacy level for the user profile, profile access policy information as defined in section 9.5 SHOULD be supported by MSN Clients and MSN Servers.
+Allow the user to create, update and delete the profile access policy.
+Following the syntax used by [OS-Spec] over MSN-1, the URI structure MUST be:

+Service-Name = "profileacl"

+profileacl-Id = Object-Id / "@self"

+Retrieving the user profile access policy: MSN Client uses the GET method to retrieve information from MSN Server about the user profile access policy.

+REST-HTTP-Method = "GET"

+REST-URI-Fragment = "/profileacl/" User-Id "/" profileacl-Id

+REST-Request-Payload = null

+Return-Object = profileACL / Collection<profileACL>

+Creating the user profile access policy: MSN Client uses the POST method to create a new user profile access policy.

+REST-HTTP-Method = "POST"

+REST-URI-Fragment = "/profileacl/" User-Id "/@self"

+REST-Request-Payload = profileACL

+Updating the user profile access policy: MSN Client uses the GET method to retrieve information from MSN Server about the user profile access policy.

+REST-HTTP-Method = "POST"

+REST-URI-Fragment = "/profileacl/" User-Id "/" profileacl-Id

+REST-Request-Payload = profileACL

+Return-Object = profileACL

+Deleting the user profile access policy: MSN Client uses the GET method to retrieve information from MSN Server about the user profile access policy.

+REST-HTTP-Method = "DELETE"

+REST-URI-Fragment = "/profileacl/" User-Id "/" profileacl-Id

+REST-Request-Payload = null

+Reture-Object = null

+See Appendix G.1.X for examples related to this setting.

+When give different group different access right to the user profile (e.g. only families can access the user profile), the group update message as specified in section 2.2.3 of [OS-Social-API] should include the profile access policy id in REST-Request-Payload.

 Add a new section for profile access policy data

+9.5 ProfileACL

+The “profile access policy” represents which information in the profile can be accessed.
+The following properties SHOULD be used when describing a profile access policy: